hms-networks/ixxat-vci4-dotnet-wrapper/doc/README.md

             /x86
               Ijwhost.dll       (not for net40)
               vcinet.x86.dll
+            /arm
+              Ijwhost.dll       (not for net40)
+              vcinet.arm.dll
+            /arm64
+              Ijwhost.dll       (not for net40)
+              vcinet.arm64.dll

-The app will reference Ixxat.Vci4.dll and Ixxat.Vci4.Contract.dll, vcinet.x64.dll or vcinet.x86.dll are loaded on demand depending on the platform the app is running on.
+The app will reference Ixxat.Vci4.dll and Ixxat.Vci4.Contract.dll, The specific vcinet.<platform>.dll is loaded on demand depending on the platform the app is running on.
 By default this path is below a directory (/vcinet/<platform>) where the Ixxat.Vci4.dll is placed, but VciServer.Instance() takes a parameter for the basepath you want to load the